Sorting under Partial Information (without the Ellipsoid Algorithm): Introduction

 This problem is called {\it Sorting under Partial Information}.
 We are given the outcomes of a number of comparisons between elements of a linearly ordered set, and we wish to ``complete the sort'' by performing more comparisons.
 The partially ordered set (poset) $P = (V,\leqslant_P)$ encoding these known outcomes is a partial information that should help reducing the number of comparisons performed.
 Denoting by $e(P)$ the number of linear extensions of $P$, it is obvious that the number of required comparisons is at least $\log e(P)$ in the worst case\footnote{Throughout the paper, $\log x$ denotes the binary logarithm of $x$.}.
 An example is given in Figure~\ref{fig:example}.

 \paragraph*{Previous Results}

-The problem was first posed by \citeN{F76}.
+The problem was first posed by Fredman~\cite{F76}.
 He showed that there exists an algorithm that performs $\log e(P) + 2n$ additional comparisons between elements of $V$.
 However, the number of comparisons performed by Fredman's algorithm is not $O(\log e(P))$ when $\log e(P)$ is sub-linear, and deciding what comparisons should be done takes super-polynomial time.
 At that time, it remained open whether there existed, on the one hand, an algorithm performing $O(\log e(P))$ comparisons, and, on the other hand, an algorithm running in polynomial time.

-The first question was answered by \citeN{KS84j}.
+The first question was answered by Kahn and Saks~\cite{KS84j}.
 They showed that there always exists a query of the form ``is $v_i \leqslant v_j$?'' such that the fraction of linear extensions in which $v_i$ is smaller than $v_j$ lies in the interval $(3/11,8/11)$.
 This is a relaxation of the well-known $1/3$--$2/3$ conjecture, a conjecture formulated independently by Fredman, Linial, and Stanley, see \cite{L84}.
-A simpler proof yielding weaker bounds was given by \citeN{KL91}.
-Better bounds were later given by \citeN{BFT95}.
+A simpler proof yielding weaker bounds was given by Kahn and Linial~\cite{KL91}.
+Better bounds were later given by Brightwell, Felsner, and Trotter~\cite{BFT95}, and Brightwell~\cite{B99}.
 Iteratively choosing such a comparison yields an algorithm that performs $O(\log e(P))$ comparisons.
 However, finding the right comparisons remained intractable.

 In 1995, Kahn and Kim published a breakthrough paper~\cite{KK95} in which they describe a polynomial-time algorithm performing $O(\log e(P))$ comparisons, thus answering both questions positively.
 Their key insight is to relate $\log e(P)$ to the entropy of the incomparability graph of $P$, a quantity that can be computed in polynomial time.
 Their algorithm, although polynomial, is still far from practical because it uses the ellipsoid algorithm $O(\log e(P)) = O(n \log n)$ times to determine the comparisons.